Hey. Let me introduce to you Beat plastic pollution project I believe deserves recognition.

-We do have separated trash bins for plastic, bio and mix waste, but we also have to throw all of the meat out once it reach its expiration period of extremely short 30 min!
+We do have separate trash bins for plastic, bio and mix waste, but we also have to throw all of the meat out once it reaches its expiration period of extremely short 30 min!

 Why do I even write this?

-Also not every time is our effort met with actual results.
-I’m talking about fake recycling bins where all of the garbage ends up in same place without any recycling whatsoever.
+Also, not every time is our effort met with actual results.
+I’m talking about fake recycling bins where all of the garbage ends up in the same place without any recycling whatsoever.

-But I feel like I’m slipping back into depressing side of this issue but I really want to point to positive effort of many people involve in helping solve this plastic pollution problem.
+But I feel like I’m slipping back into the depressing side of this issue but I really want to point to the positive effort of many people involved in helping solve this plastic pollution problem.

 One neighbour of mine got upset about number of plastic people from our hall were throwing away.